 Making prepayments on your mortgage is a great way to become mortgage-free faster and save thousands of dollars in interest charges.
 With BMO, you can make annual prepayments of up to 20% of the original mortgage principal on all closed term mortgages.
 On BMO's Smart Fixed mortgages, the prepayment allowance is 10% annually.

-BMO also offers you the flexibility to increase your regularly scheduled mortgage payment.
-They allow you to increase your payments by up to 20% for closed term mortgages and up to 10% for BMO Smart Fixed mortgages.
+BMO also offers you the flexibility to increase your regularly scheduled mortgage payments by up to 20% for closed term mortgages and up to 10% for BMO Smart Fixed mortgages.

 Open term mortgages have no prepayment limits.
-You're free to make as much in prepayments towards your mortgage as you'd like.
+You are free to make as many prepayments as you'd like.

 BMO Smart Fixed Mortgages

-The lower interest rates, on Smart fixed mortgages, do come with a caveat where your prepayment limits are lower than non-Smart fixed mortgages.
-BMO's Smart fixed mortgages make sense if you don't anticipate making prepayments during your mortgage term, and you just want a lower monthly payment.
+The lower interest rates on Smart fixed mortgages do come with a caveat where your prepayment limits are lower than non-Smart fixed mortgages.
+BMO's Smart fixed mortgages make sense if you don't anticipate making prepayments during your mortgage term, and you want a lower monthly payment.

 Mortgage Cash Account

 The Mortgage Cash Account exists within your mortgage and allows you to re-borrow your prepaid funds, giving you an additional credit option.
 You can build a Mortgage Cash Account when you make prepayments on your mortgage principal, either through an annual lump sum payment or through payment increases.

 When you re-borrow funds in your Mortgage Cash Account, the funds get added to your existing mortgage principal at your current interest rate.